qiaosu/mi/README.md

     - copy.js          // convert arguments to array
     - data_to_tree.js  // convert horizontal data to tree
     - date.js          // date util
-    - delay.js         // delay to execute function
+    - delay.js         // delay to execute a function
     - each.js          // iteration an object such as function, object, array or collection
     - filter.js        // filter an array to return user want
     - fx.js            // animation